Stewart O'Nan: Life and work

-Background
+Early life and early career

 Born on February 4, 1961, to John Lee O'Nan II and Mary Ann O'Nan (née Smith), he and his brother John were raised in Pittsburgh, Pennsylvania, where their father worked for Alcoa.
 O'Nan earned his B.S. in Aerospace Engineering at Boston University in 1983.
 While in Boston, O'Nan became a fan of the Red Sox.
 On October 27, 1984, he married Trudy Anne Southwick, his high school sweetheart.
 They moved to Long Island, New York, and he went to work for Grumman Aerospace Corporation in Bethpage, New York, as a test engineer from 1984 to 1988.
 Encouraged by his wife to pursue a career in writing, they moved to Ithaca, New York, and O'Nan returned to college and graduated with his M.F.A. from Cornell University in 1992.
 His family and he then moved to Edmond, Oklahoma, and he taught at the University of Central Oklahoma and the University of New Mexico.
 From 1995 to 1998, he was a writer-in-residence at Trinity College in Hartford, Connecticut.